bitcoin-api/bitcoin-api-full-stack/README.md

-Values stored in the DynamoDB database entry: amount, multiplier, business fee Object of the form:
+Values stored in the DynamoDB database entry: amount, multiplier, business fee object of the form:
 {
-    [customFeeKey]: {
+    [custom fee key]: {
         amount: r
     }
 }